harrywang/songbase/README.md

     $ pip install -r requirements.txt

-To run the development server (use `-d` to enable debugger and reloader):

-    $ python manage.py runserver

 To initialize the database:

     $ python manage.py deploy

+To run the development server (use `-d` to enable debugger and reloader):

+    $ python manage.py runserver -d